binarynonsense/bn-blog/_posts/2015-10-05-micro-review-minervas-den-pc.md

 ---

-A good way to keep playing for a few more hours after finishing the base game.
+A great way to keep playing for a few more hours after finishing the base game.
 The story is good and the gameplay is basically the same, which in this case is a very good thing.
 A must have if you enjoyed Bioshock 2.

 ![screenshot]({{ site.baseurl }}/images/posts/bioshock2_01.jpg)